 Whereas Europe does not have a regulatory instrument dedicated specifically to the environment, it does possess binding legal texts on the issue.
-In particular, the extensive and progressive case law of the European Court of Human Rights (ECHR) has assuaged the absence of this right in the European Convention of Human Rights and Fundamental Freedoms.
-It has explicitly established, on the basis of the convention's Article 8, an environmental human right or a human right to a healthy environment.
+In particular, the extensive and progressive case law of the European Court of Human Rights (ECHR) has assuaged the absence of this right in the European Convention of Human Rights and Fundamental Freedoms30.
+It has explicitly established, on the basis of the convention's Article 8, an environmental human right31 or a human right to a healthy environment.32

 Finally, at a national level, more than a hundred constitutions include the protection of the environment within their provisions, by associating it with the rights of individuals or sometimes with the obligations of the State (as in the cases of Germany and Italy).
 This is clearly the case with France and its Environmental Charter, a veritable catalogue of fundamental principles which represents the third component in the triptych consisting of the 1789 Declaration (civil and political rights) and the Preamble to the 1946 Constitution (economic and social rights).
-The situation is the same in Europe with the Belgian, Spanish, Portuguese, Greek and Finnish constitutions as well as the constitutions of several countries of the former Soviet bloc: Romania, Poland, the Czech Republic, Slovakia and Slovenia rights.
-Other large countries, such as Russia, Turkey and the United States, have followed suit at the state level.
+The situation is the same in Europe with the Belgian, Spanish, Portuguese, Greek and Finnish constitutions as well as the constitutions of several countries of the former Soviet bloc: Romania, Poland, the Czech Republic, Slovakia and Slovenia raise environmental rights to the level of constitutionally protected human rights.
+Other large countries, such as Russia, Turkey and the United States, have followed suit at the state level33.
 South American countries, like Brazil and Peru, have long been committed to this direction.

-In concluding this overview, one observation is clear: individuals are directly concerned by the provisions of international environmental instruments The notion that only States are subjects in international law appears wholly inappropriate in the field of the environment.
+In concluding this overview, one observation is clear: individuals are directly concerned by the provisions of international environmental instruments34 The notion that only States are subjects in international law appears wholly inappropriate in the field of the environment.